docsforadobe/after-effects-plugin-guide/docs/effect-details/tips-tricks.rst

 Be careful if one of your parameters is a speed or velocity parameter.
 Consider the ripple effect.
 It assumes a constant and uses the current time to determine how far along the ripple has gone (d = v * t).
 If the user interpolates the speed over time, you should integrate the velocity function from time zero to the current time.
 Ripple does *not* do this, but provides a "phase" parameter that the user can interpolate as they wish, providing correct results as long as the speed is set to zero.
 If you want to provide the correct behavior, you can sample (and integrate) the speed parameter from the beginning of time until the current time using PF_CHECKOUT_PARAM(), or you can provide a "phase" or "distance" parameter and warn the user about interpolating the speed.
 The cost of checking out many parameter values is negligible compared to rendering, and is the recommended approach.

 If you check out parameter values at other times, or use layer parameters at all, you *must* check in those parameters when finished, even if an error has occurred.
-Remember, checked- out parameters are read-only.
+Remember, checked-out parameters are read-only.

 ----